 Your instructor provides the Committee a complete synopsis of their quilter history, the class objectives, the tools and materials provided or required to bring, and an anticipated take-away from your day.
 Don’t be shy, classes fill up very quickly and only come around every other year (if we’re so lucky), so……..

-Be sure to watch for class listings and register on our Have Fun page.
+Be sure to watch for class listings and register on our Activities, Events & Workshops page.

 General Workshops fulfill MPQ’s very existence – share knowledge and expand the art of quilting.
 Our goal is to grow this art, encourage passion for fabric and thread, and share our knowledge with our members through our members.